scitt-community/scitt-api-emulator/README.md

 `scitt_emulator/scitt.py` contains the core SCITT algorithms that are agnostic of a specific tree algorithm.

 `scitt_emulator/ccf.py` is the implementation of the [CCF tree algorithm](https://ietf-scitt.github.io/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.html#name-ccf-tree-algorithm).
 For each claim, a receipt is generated using a fake but valid Merkle tree that is independent of other submitted claims.
 A real CCF service would maintain a single Merkle tree covering all submitted claims and auxiliarly entries.

+`scitt_emulator/rkvst.py` is a simple REST proxy that takes SCITT standard API calls and routes them through to the [RKVST production SaaS service](https://app.rkvst.io).
+Each claim is stored in a Merkle tree underpinning a Quorum blockchain and  receipts contain valid, verifiable inclusion proofs for the claim in that Merkle proof.
+[More docs on receipts here](https://docs.rkvst.com/platform/overview/scitt-receipts/).

 `scitt_emulator/server.py` is a simple Flask server that acts as a SCITT transparency service.